 Step 5: Motion compensation is applied on the pictures before and after the original picture according to the best matching motion for each block.
 I.e. so that the sample coordinates of the original picture in each block have the best matching coordinates in the referenced pictures.

-Step 6: The overall temporal filter strength is set.
-Here the POC number is used to decide the filter strength.
-For RA every picture with POC % 16 == 0 have higher overall filter strength than the other selected pictures.
-For LD the same filter strength is always used.

-Step 7: The samples of the processed one by one for the luma and/or chroma channels.
+Step 6: The samples of the processed one by one for the luma and chroma channels as described in the following steps.

-Step 8: The new sample value, In, is calculated using the following formula.
+Step 7: The new sample value, In, is calculated using the following formula.